 Benjamin Moore Maritime White: Paint Color Review

-This post may contain affiliate links.
-If you make a purchase through links on our site, we may earn a commission.99.5% of the photos in my blog are from my Online Color Consulting clients, readers, talented photographers, & friends— because real homes deserve to be celebrated (dirty laundry & all!)
-While not magazine-perfect, they’re packed with both timeless & trendy home update ideas & proven, popular paint color choices to help you create a home you’ll love.
+99.5% of the photos in my blog are of REAL HOMES from my Online Color Consulting clients, readers, and friends.
+While not always magazine-perfect, they’re packed with ideas and proven color choices to help you create a home you’ll love.

 WHAT TYPE OF COLOR IS MARITIME WHITE?

-Being a warm neutral, Maritime White is awesome for cooler, north-facing rooms or those with flatter eastern afternoon or morning western light.
+Being a warm neutral, Maritime White is awesome for cooler, north-facing rooms or for those with flatter eastern afternoon or western morning light.
 At the same time, its passive warmth is still well-suited to warmer south-facing light and afternoon western sun.

 But that’s not ALL Maritime White has tucked in its back pocket…